 Fortress is a western Canadian licensed insurance company focusing on specialty and surplus lines of business within the Canadian insurance marketplace.
-Fortress is licensed in B.C., Alberta, Saskatchewan, Manitoba, and the Territories for property, boiler and machinery, marine, and accident and sickness insurance.
-A license in Ontario is pending.
+Fortress is licensed in B.C., Alberta, Saskatchewan, Manitoba, Ontario, and the Territories for property, boiler and machinery, marine, and accident and sickness insurance.
 In Alberta, Fortress also maintains a license in third-party auto liability, but only to its pre-existing customer.